Navala-10/website/content/_index.md

         My research focus lies at the intersection of **Language Acquisition** and **Neuroscience**.
 Currently, I am investigating how language and music impact the brain development of children with neurodevelopmental disorders.

         ### Current Projects
-        *   **Project Title 1:** Metacognition of Dys-: What if the timeframe between a reading task and its execution was crucial to the success of the task?
+        -  **Project Title 1:** Metacognition of Dys-: What if the timeframe between a reading task and its execution was crucial to the success of the task?
-        *   **Project Title 2:** Phonk Metagem: How a style of music defines a genre of individuals.
+        -   **Project Title 2:** Phonk Metagem: How a style of music defines a genre of individuals.

         I apply a range of qualitative, quantitative, and neuroimaging methods to comprehensively investigate these systems.
 Please reach out if you are interested in collaborating! 😃
     design:
       columns: '1'

   # ────────────────────────────────────────────────────────────────────────────
-  # SECTION 4 : CONTACT / COLLABORATION
+  # CONTACT / COLLABORATION
   # ────────────────────────────────────────────────────────────────────────────
   - block: cta-card
     demo: false